 educator

-In his current position at Harvard University, John manages and supports the Music Department’s ‘Sound Media Lab’.
+In his current position at Harvard University, John is the founding Director of the Music Department’s Shelemay Sound Lab where he supports and collaborates with faculty, graduate, and undergraduate students on unusual sound projects, as well as oversees their workshop series, artist in residence program and gives guest lectures.
 He has previous experience as a teaching fellow at Harvard University (2017-19), lecturer at the University of Western Australia (2021), tutor at the West Australian Academy of Performing Arts (2021), and enjoys private counterpoint and composition tutoring.

 training